 We continue on to the grey-stone Lake District town of Keswick.
 You can enjoy a guided early evening stroll down to the lake to see Beatrix Potter's Squirrel Nutkin's Island and the John Ruskin monument, before enjoying a group meal at the hotel.
 (Overnight Keswick) BD

-Day 17: Friday 12 June, Keswick - Grasmere - Hawkshead - Keswick
+Day 17: Tuesday 23 September, Keswick - Hawkshead - Grasmere - Keswick

+- The Grammar School, Hawkshead

-- Dove Cottage, Grasmere - Tombstone of William Wordsworth, St. Oswald's Church, Grasmere - Ann Tyson's cottage & The Grammar School, Hawkshead - Reception at Rydal Mount House and Garden
+- Dove Cottage, Grasmere

+- Tombstone of William Wordsworth, St. Oswald's Church, Grasmere

+- Reception at Rydal Mount House and Garden